badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing-stripped.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
+1. Our compiler will complain if `isOldEnoughToVote` receives anything other than a `User`.
+2. Our `{ record }` must be formatted the same as our `type alias`!
+3. Our `User` type alias means we can avoid repetition.
+4. Whenever we need to add a type annotation, we can replace a record with `User`.

 A `type alias` declaration assigns a name to a type, much as a constant assigns a name to a value.
+It also means we need fewer `-- comments` to explain what our code does.
+With well named Types and functions, it's easier to reason about.

 <!-- -------------------------------------------------------------------------